 In order for a surviving spouse and/or dependent to receive survivors’ pension, the deceased Veteran must have met the following service requirements:

-- For service on or before September 7, 1980, the Veteran must have served at least 90 days of active military service, with at least one day during a war time period.
+- For service on or before September 7, 1980, the Veteran must have served at least 90 days of active military service, with at least one day during a war time period constituting them wartime veterans.

-- If he or she entered active duty after September 7, 1980, generally he or she must have served at least 24 months or the full period for which called or ordered to active duty with at least one day during a war time period.
+- If he or she entered active duty after September 7, 1980, generally he or she must have served at least 24 months or the full period for which called or ordered to the line of duty with at least one day of wartime service during a war time period.

 - Was discharged from service under other than dishonorable conditions.

-Note: This particular benefit does not require the veteran to be service-connected for disabling conditions in order for survivors to obtain this benefit.
+Note: This particular VA benefit does not require the veteran to be service-connected for disability benefits and disabling conditions in order for survivors to obtain this benefit.

 How the VA calculates Death Pension